Community, State, and National Resources

 Boston, MA 02108-4619

-Phone: 617-210-5000
+Phone: 617-624-6000

-The mission of the Massachusetts Department of Public Health is to prevent illness, injury, and premature death, to assure access to high quality public health and health care services, and to promote wellness and health equity for all people in the Commonwealth.
+The mission of the Massachusetts Department of Public Health is to prevent illness, injury, and premature death, to assure access to high-quality public health and healthcare services and to promote wellness and health equity for all people in the Commonwealth.

 Department of Youth Services (DYS)